ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 responsible for removing request encapsulation, generating a response the encapsulated request, and encapsulating the response.

-A server needs to ensure that the encapsulated responses it sends are padded to protect against traffic analysis; see {{ta}}.
+Servers should account for traffic analysis based on response size or generation time.
+Techniques such as padding or timing delays can help protect against such attacks;
+see {{ta}}.

 If separate entities provide the oblivious request resource and oblivious target resource, these entities might need an arrangement similar to that